|Marcus Neumann, Founder and Managing Director||

 You may be a theoretical solid-state physicist from Moscow …

-… a computer scientist from Boston, a crystallographer from Beijing or another skilled professional from one of the many locations that most people do now know of.
+… a geek from Cape Town or Seine Saint-Denis, a computer scientist from Boston, a crystallographer from Beijing or another skilled professional from one of the many locations that most people do now know of.
 And you may be dreaming of a lecture ship at the University of Cambridge, a permanent position at the MIT or a leading role in a large technology company such as GOOGLE.
 But now you have come across us, a small family business in the south of Germany specialised in Crystal Structure Prediction.
 Believe it or not, we may be the employer that you are really looking for.

 My name is Marcus A. Neumann.
 I am the owner, founder and director of Avant-garde Materials Simulation (AMS) and passionate about science.
 By training, I am an experimental solid-state physicist with a strong mathematical background.
 After having learned to scatter neutrons and to write genial but also completely unmaintainable code at Institute-Laue Langevin and the Joseph-Fourier University in Grenoble, I felt the need to discover the world outside the ivory tower of science.
 And I had no taste for the instability and insecurity that comes with moving from one Post Doc position to the next in search for a permanent academic position.
 So I went to work for Accelrys, one of the best molecular modelling companies of that time, as product specialist and later product manager of the crystallisation software tools.
 While working at Accelrys, I met with scientists in pharmaceutical and chemical companies all over the world, and I discovered scores of applied computational problems that my studies had prepared me to solve.
 I also learned the hard way that profitable projects may no longer get support because of the exaggerated profit expectations of investors and upper management, that loyalty in companies does not necessarily work both ways and that you may get no reward for a ground breaking invention.